MohamedTwahir/Practice_Playground/low-level_languages/C/C_concepts/README.md

 Conditional (ternary) operators     Conditional operators return one value if condition is true and returns another value is condition is false.
 Increment/decrement operators       These operators are used to either increase or decrease the value of the variable by one.
 Special operators                   &, *, sizeof( ) and ternary operators.

+ # Keywords and identifiers
+ identifiers fancy word for "name".
+ "The rules for  construction of identifiers :
+ * 52 upper and lower case alphabetic characters,
+ * the 10 digits
+ * the underscore ‘_’
+ * identifiers must start with an alphabetic character.